saylordotorg/course_arth301/Unit02.md

 ---
 layout: default
-title: "ARTH301 - Art Historical Methodologies"
+title: "ARTH301: Art Historical Methodologies"
-course: ARTH301
-course_fulltitle: "Art Historical Methodologies"
-course_description: "Introductory course that outlines the major methodologies used by art historians and traces the major methodological developments within the discipline from the late nineteenth century through the late twentieth century."
+course_description: "An introductory course that outlines the major methodologies used by art historians and traces the major methodological developments within the discipline from the late nineteenth century through the late twentieth century."
+next: ../Unit03
+previous: ../Unit01
+bgimage: arth301.jpg
 ---
 **Unit 2: Visual Description and Stylistic and Biographical Analysis**
 <span id="2"></span>